velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

         A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

     Microcontroller Monitors the Data
+TEMPERATURE SENSOR READS ENVIRONMENT.

+    A sensor like LM35 or DHT11 continuously measures the temperature (and optionally humidity).

+Microcontroller Monitors the Data

     A microcontroller (e.g., Arduino) checks the sensor readings at regular intervals.

 Threshold Comparison

     The system compares the current temperature with a predefined threshold value (e.g., 40°C).

 Sends SMS if Limit is Crossed

     If the temperature exceeds the threshold, the GSM module sends an SMS alert to a saved mobile number.

 Activates Cooling System

     At the same time, a cooling fan or other thermal device is switched ON via a relay.

 System Keeps Monitoring

     The temperature keeps being monitored.
 If it falls back below the threshold, the fan is turned OFF automatically.

 Repeat Alerts as Needed

     The system can be set to send repeated alerts or update messages based on your setup.